-INDICATION: NEXPLANON is a prescription medication for the prevention of pregnancy in women.
+INDICATION: NEXPLANON is a prescription birth control for the prevention of pregnancy in women.

 IMPORTANT SAFETY INFORMATION: You should not use NEXPLANON if you are pregnant or think you may be pregnant; have or have had blood clots; have liver disease or a liver tumor; have unexplained vaginal bleeding; have breast cancer or any other cancer that is sensitive to progestin (a female hormone), now or in the past; or are allergic to anything in NEXPLANON.
 Talk to a trained healthcare professional about using NEXPLANON if you have diabetes, high cholesterol or triglycerides, headaches, gallbladder or kidney problems, history of depressed mood, high blood pressure, allergy to numbing medicines (anesthetics) or medicines used to clean your skin (antiseptics).
 These medicines will be used when the implant is placed into or removed from your arm.